Crusade vow: Eligibility

 The crusade vow could be taken by men or women and was not limited to the military class.
 Clergy, who functioned as chaplains; merchants and artisans, who performed logistical and technological functions; and even laundresses; all took vows.
 In the early years of the crusade, however, clergy were often instructed not to take vows from persons who appeared unable physically or financially to meet the obligations of crusading.
 Serfs, other clergy (especially monks and nuns) and minors were often denied permission to take the cross.
-Married persons were discouraged from taking the cross without the permission their spouses.
+Married persons were discouraged from taking the cross without the permission of their spouses.
 Likewise, the elderly and infirm, those lacking military training and "young single women" were often discouraged from taking the cross.

 In 1213, however, Pope Innocent III instructed the clergy to accept vows from all willing persons regardless of age, sex or circumstance, while also allowing such persons to commute, defer or redeem their vows.

 The crusade vow was sometimes imposed as a punishment for serious crimes in lieu of penitential pilgrimage.
-It was often viewed as a more honorable punishemnt than alternatives.
+It was often viewed as a more honorable punishment than alternatives.
 This practice was often a target of contemporary critics, who accused it of populating expeditions and the Holy Land with moral degenerates.